MaxAkito/MBTL-Community-Patch/README.md

 #### Ciel (011)
 Speaks fairly neutrally.
 Changes her tone a lot depending on who she's talking to.
 Is friendly and approachable to humans, but cold and curt towards non-humans.
 Doesn't know which one of these to use against Arcueid (unless its Warc, in which case she's more cold)

 Calls people by their first names.
-Calls Shiki "Tohno" (遠野君) instead.
 Calls Mario by his rank, "Acting Presbyter" (司祭代行).

 #### Saber (012)
 Speaks very formally and to the point.
 Has a regal bearing.